Google syntax highlighter

 $brushes = gsh_brushes();

-// set current path
+// set the current path

 $p = get_option('siteurl') .'/wp-content/plugins/' . basename(dirname(__FILE__));

-// javascript code for fire-up highlighting
+// fire-up highlighting (if brushes exists)

 if ($brushes){